 Some people say it's like lying on a soft, grassy river bank staring up at the sky, considering things from a place of deep rest, peace, creativity, safety and relaxation.
 Or, you know that immersed, absorbed feeling you get when you're watching a great movie or book and the rest of the world disappears?
 It's like that.
 It’s just a process of focused absorption.
 It's a safe, gentle, natural process that you are completely in control of, and people generally very much enjoy.
 People are generally going in and out of different kinds of trances all day long, so it's a very natural thing to do.

 Can I be made to do things I don't want to do under hypnosis?

 No. A person cannot be made to do things that they don't want to do under hypnosis.
-If this was possible, then people wouldn't struggle to give up smoking, for example, because they could simply override their desire to do it by force —and we all know that method doesn't work.
+If this was possible, then people wouldn't struggle to give up smoking, for example, because they could simply override their desire to do it by force.

 Instead, true healing comes from finding the positive intention of the behavior, understanding the deep unconscious needs it's meeting, taking care of this, and exploring to find other, more interesting and satisfying ways to meet those underlying needs.
 This could happen in one session, but only because deep and truthful healing work was happening with the full, whole-hearted participation of and guidance from the client.
 Or it might take longer.
 Or it might not happen at all.

 Anyhow, by this example I hope that you can see that hypnotherapy is a process of assisting you to explore yourself.
 One in which you, and only you, choose what is right for you, and have control.
 Your subconscious mind will turn my words into what it most wants to hear, what's truly best for you, and use them to serve your highest benefit.
 Anything else won't stick.
 I tell my friends who ask about it — I can't make anyone do anything, I can't even make my boyfriend vacuum the house, so, you know.